MI-AFP/tutorials/tutorials/02_functions-types.md

 "Person {name = \"Marek\", age = 25, gender = Male, city = \"Prague\"}"
 ```

+This is one of the weaker parts of Haskell: it actually does NOT have records (as explained, there is just a syntactic sugar upon tuples).
+Newer languages from the Haskell family [PureScript](http://www.purescript.org) and [Elm](http://elm-lang.org) elaborated on this and introduced *proper* records.

 ### Algebraic Data Types (ADTs)

 We say that our datatypes are algebraic in Haskell because it allows us to create sum and product types (with `data`), type aliases (with `type`), and special types (with `newtype`).